NathanKlineInstitute/Load_NWB_MoBI/README.md

 `<HDF5 dataset "data": shape (397540, 64), type "<f4">`

-This is the object that is loaded by pynwb that can be indexed.
+This is the object that is loaded by pynwb to be indexed.
 To load the entire array into memory, just use `[:]` at the end.

 All raw data are stored as numpy arrays.